Chlebak17/Chlebak17/README.md

 I´m IT student who likes to create software to bring people happiness.
-Mostly coding in java, but i already did something in python or C# I´m trying to get better in coding everytime!
+Mostly coding in java, but I have some experience with python or .NET.
+I´m trying to get better in coding everytime!